 (6) On receipt of any moneys by a finance broker in respect of a loan, or in respect of interest on a loan, he shall render to the person on whose behalf the money is received an account in writing of all such moneys and of the application thereof.

 [Section 49 amended by No. 53 of 2004 s.
-39.]
+39; No. 14 of 2010 s.
+60.]

 50. Duty of finance broker to have trust accounts audited

+(1A) On and after the referral day, subsections (1), (2), (3), (4), (5), (6), (7), (8) and (9) have no effect.

 (1) Every person who carries on business as a finance broker during the whole or any part of that year shall cause his trust accounts for that year, or part of a year, as the case may be, to be audited by an auditor duly qualified or approved under this division.

 (2) The auditor shall conduct the audit in accordance with accepted auditing practice, including selective testing when the auditor considers it appropriate and in accordance with such other requirements as are determined by the Commissioner.